aspose-tex/Aspose.TeX-Documentation/net/developer-guide/conversion/external-packages/_index.md

 \end{document}
 ```

 On the 3rd line, we can see that the file requires the `fancybox` package, which is not "natively" supported.
-Let's also assume that we have the the `fancybox` package source file.
+Let's also assume that we have the `fancybox` package source file.
 It is a simple package, so it really consists of a single file.
 We can place this file anywhere in our file system and specify the directory path as simply as shown below:

 ```C#
 options.RequiredInputDirectory = new InputFileSystemDirectory("path-to-directory-where-fancybox.sty-located");